 Raise Your Voice

-Raise Your Voice is an opera project for local people living with dementia and their carers run by Glyndebourne’s Education Department with support from local volunteers.
-We have been running this unique project since 2008 and are delighted to be entering our ninth year.
+Raise Your Voice is an opera project for local people living with dementia and their carers run by Glyndebourne’s education department with support from local volunteers.
+We have been running this unique project since 2008 and are delighted to be entering our tenth year.

 Raise Your Voice sessions are a welcoming and friendly place for people with dementia and their carers to be creative and enjoy spending time together as part of a bigger group.
 Sessions always include lots of singing, some drama, art and craft, as well as time to chat over tea or coffee.
 Each year we start a new opera project beginning in January and ending in December.